GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-int-cross-region/recipe-cross-reg-int-app-lb-vm-dns/README.md

 - an existing VPC in the same project
 - one regular subnet per region where you want to deploy the load balancer in the same VPC
 - an organization policy configuration that allows creation of internal application load balancer (the default configuration is fine)
-- access to the Docker Registry from the instances
+- access to the Docker Registry from the instances (e.g. via Cloud NAT)

 ### Proxy-only global subnets